DevGrade-Dev/hacktitude.github.io/README.md

 ### Legitimacy of your solution

-Apart from the automated tests exposed to you, we will run additional tests on all awarding teams (the top 10) to verify that the team has not attempted to compromise the integrity of the automated tests.
+Apart from the automated tests exposed to you, we will run additional tests on all awarding teams (the top 10) to verify that the team has not attempted to compromise the integrity of the tests.
 We will also conduct a manual developer review of the awarding teams' submissions.

-Any attempt to compromise the integrity of the contest will disqualify your team.
-Therefore please ensure your team avoid attempting:
+Any attempt to compromise the integrity of the contest will `unconditionally disqualify` your team.
+Therefore please ensure you avoid attempting:

 * Tampering files in the `test` folder or `config` folder
 * Hard coding values or logic to pass the test without solving the challenge legitimately